Docusate: Constipation

 The main medical use of docusate sodium is to treat constipation, acting as a laxative and stool softener.
 In painful anorectal conditions such as hemorrhoid and anal fissures, it can help avoid pain caused by straining during bowel movements.

 When administered by mouth, a bowel movement often occurs in 1 to 3 days, while rectal use may be effective within 20 minutes.

-Sodium docusate is recommended as a stool softener for children.
+Sodium docusate is sometimes used as a stool softener for children.

 However, its effectiveness for constipation is poorly supported by evidence.
 Multiple studies have found docusate to be no more effective than a placebo for improving constipation.
 Others have found it to be less useful for the treatment of chronic constipation than psyllium.

-The medication may be given to people who are receiving opioid medication, although prolonged use may cause irritation of the gastrointestinal tract.
+The medication may be given to people who are receiving opioid medication, although prolonged use may cause irritation of the gastrointestinal tract and there is no high-quality evidence supporting its use.

 Other medical uses

 Docusate sodium, when used with ear syringing, may help with earwax removal, particularly in the case of impaction.

 Sodium docusate is also used as a lubricant in the production of tablets and as an emulsifier in topical preparations and other suspensions.